hectorip/ElixirExercises/README.md

 understood.

 # Advice
-- The first and foremost advice I have is: write yourself everuthing
+- The first and foremost advice I have is: write yourself everything